PodgeCollins/EatYourFeelings_MS3/README.md

 *   * Footer covers some of the pages content when scrolled to the bottom on One Plus 8T mobile device but not on dev tools devices
         * Issue not resolved

+*   * Issue with HTML validation of edit_recipe.html, 'The element button must not appear as a descendant of the a element.'
+However the code is identical to the anchor tags and buttons on profile.html and no error arises for that page.
+        * Issue not resolved
 ---

 ## **Deployment**